 St. Augustine School for the Deaf and the Blind

-*This date in 1885 celebrates the opening of the St. Augustine School for the Deaf and the Blind.
-The Florida School for the Deaf and the Blind (FSDB) is a state-supported boarding school for deaf and blind children established in St. Augustine, Florida.
+*This date in 1885 celebrates the opening of the St. Augustine School for the Deaf and the Blind (FSDB), a state-supported boarding school for deaf and blind children established in St. Augustine, Florida.

-In 1882, Thomas Hines Coleman, a young deaf man, was preparing to graduate from Gallaudet University in Washington, D.C., the only college for the deaf in the world.
+In 1882, Thomas Hines Coleman, a young deaf man, was preparing to graduate from Gallaudet University in Washington, D.C., the only college for people who are deaf or hard of hearing.
 He had graduated from the South Carolina School for the Deaf and Blind and knew he wanted to make education for children his life's work.
 Florida was one of the few states that had not made provision for the education of children who were deaf/hard of hearing or who had visual impairments.
 Coleman wrote the Governor favorably toward establishing such a school, and $20,000 was reached as a minimum appropriation.
 In 1883, Florida's legislature requested bids from towns in the state for the school's location.
 St. Augustine offered $1,000 cash and 5 acres of land donated.

 The original first three wooden buildings came in December 1884.
 The School for the Blind, Deaf, and Dumb opened with black and white children.
 Jim Crow laws opposing racial integration were rampant in its early years, and the Florida Institute for the Blind, Deaf, and Dumb, Colored Department was created in 1895.
 By 1892, 62 students were enrolled, and the first graduation ceremony for two white deaf students, Artemas W. Pope and Cora Carlton, was in 1898.
 The first graduation for a white blind student, DeWitt Lightsey, was held in 1898, and the first for a black blind student, Louise Jones, was in 1914.
 The school was under the direction of a five-member board of trustees until 1905.